Board of Trustees Policy

 Instructors are required to complete attendance reporting after 20% of the course contact time has occurred - at the second week of the semester or at the conclusion of the second class meeting in an accelerated session.
 An Early Alert is automatically issued for any student not attending class(es), so that proactive intervention can be initiated by the student’s academic advisor/counselor.
 Instructors report students who have attended class meetings using a code of “AT” (Attended), and students who have never attended using a code of “NS” (No Show).
 If the student began course attendance and subsequently stopped attending, the instructor would report the student as “AT” and enter a Last Date of Attendance (LDA).
 It is the responsibility of the student to notify the College when there is the intent to withdraw from classes.
 Failure to attend class meetings or to pay tuition and fees does not constitute a withdrawal (“W”).
 The instructor, after consultation with the Division Dean, determines course reentry for a student after extended absence or lack of beginning attendance in the course.
 The College does not disburse financial aid to students who have been identified as ineligible through this procedure.

-Students are administratively deregistered for the purposes of dropping them from class rosters when they have been reported as a “NS” (No Show) in all of their registered classes.
+Students are administratively deregistered for the purposes of dropping them from class rosters when they have been reported as a “NS” (No Show).
 Administrative deregistration is treated the same as a regular drop status as it relates to the students’ GPA and course attempts.
 Instructors will assign an “FS” grade to a student who began attendance but subsequently stopped attending and did not withdraw.

 Midterm Academic Progression